KimbaWLion/DiscordBaseballBot/README.md

  [asyncio will not work](https://stackoverflow.com/questions/43948454/python-invalid-syntax-with-async-def).
   (If you are running on a mac and python 3.6, you need to install the certificates.
   Follow the instructions [here](https://github.com/Rapptz/discord.py/issues/423))
+6. Edit the BaseballConsumer/BaseballConsumerConstants.py file to replace the placeholder values with whatever you desire
 6. run MainEntryBot.py

 # Team code and abbreviation table